viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 ## Dynamic Block ##

 In Many of use-case, there are repeatble nested blocks that needs to defined.
-THis can leads at longer code and it's difficult to manage.
+This can leads at longer code and it's difficult to manage.

 Dynamic block allows us to dynamically construct repeatable nested blocks which is supported inside resource, data, provider, and provisioner blocks. check the details in `dyanamic-block/dyanmic.tf`